-From our office in New Bern, North Carolina, the accomplished military defense attorneys of Greene Crow & Smith, P.A. fight vigorously to defend the rights of service members.
+From our office in New Bern, North Carolina, the accomplished military defense attorneys of Greene Wilson Crow & Smith, P.A. fight vigorously to defend the rights of service members.
 If you find yourself under investigation, notified of administrative separation or charged at a court-martial, you need the specialized legal counsel our dedicated professionals can provide.
 Our extensive knowledge of military law and experience in the military justice system will give you the edge you are looking for to obtain a positive outcome.

 If you are arrested for a crime committed out in town, you will be prosecuted by the state of North Carolina.
 You will also face consequences in the military for the same alleged misconduct.
-Because of such complexities, it is not enough to have a litigator who is only capable in civilian or military court.
-This is why you need Greene Crow & Smith.
+Because of such complexities, it is not enough to have a defense attorney who is only capable in civilian or military court.
+This is why you need Greene Wilson Crow & Smith.
 Contact us now — we have experience in both.

 Cases in Which Our Legal Team Will Provide Military Defense

 Our military lawyers are well-prepared to represent you at:

 Special and General Courts-Martial Military Defense

 There are several types of courts-martial, depending on the severity of the charges against you.

 We have the understanding of all types and the well-honed legal tools to protect you no matter what the circumstances.